PawseySC/using-nimbus/_episodes/05-simple-security-groups-and-networking.md

 keypoints:
 - "Security groups and networks can be modified to meet specific needs"
 ---

+> ## During the training with instructor
+>
+> During the training with instructor, the security groups will be pre-populated and all these steps are purely informative.
+{: .callout}

 ## What are security groups?

 Security groups are the tool you use protect access to your virtual machine.
 Remember that to access your cloud instance you will use SSH (Secure-Shell).